 Curriculum vitae - Projects & Research Interests - Publications - Software - Conference Calendar - Students - Misc

-Since October 2010, I am the initiator and scientific coordinator of the open-source (coming early 2015) CYTOMINE software platform, a "Google Maps"-like rich internet application for remote visualization, annotation and automated analysis of high-resolution images.
+Since October 2010, I am the initiator and scientific coordinator of the CYTOMINE project which lead to the development of the CYTOMINE software platform, a "Google Maps"-like rich internet application for remote visualization, annotation and automated analysis of high-resolution (>Gigabyte) images.

 This research is about the design of generic methods for automatic image classification, retrieval, and semantic segmentation.